 Building a chemical reaction car is super easy!
 Fueled by vinegar and baking soda, these cars are fun to watch.
-And making one will meet requirements for these Cub Scout adventures: Wolf Motor Away and Webelos & Arrow of Light Adventures in Science.

 Chemical reactions with household products are really fun!
 There are so many that you can do that are super fun.
 You can make rockets with water and Alka-Seltzers.
-You can create elephant’s toothpaste with hydrogen peroxide, liquid dish soap, and dry yeast.
-You can even drop Mentos into a Diet Coke for a geiser chemical reaction.
+You can create elephant's toothpaste with hydrogen peroxide, liquid dish soap, and dry yeast.
+You can even drop Mentos into a Diet Coke for a geyser chemical reaction.

 For this activity, we're going to use vinegar and baking soda.
 The chemical reaction that happens when those two combine makes carbon dioxide.
 We're going to use that chemical reaction to make a car move.